FreeArtBureau/HE_MESH_TUTORIAL/README.md

 - 04_CONES & CYLINDERS
   Working with conical and cylindrical shapes as well as taking a look at bending and twisting these objects to create interesting forms.

+- 05_MISC_SHAPES
+  A few extras that came together in the development of things.
+Would be nice to add colloborative works from other people.
+We'll see.
+Perhaps a workshop with Fred some day would be a fruitful endeavour ;–)

 ![formevolution_model_3](https://cloud.githubusercontent.com/assets/1027891/5549447/44765a52-8b8b-11e4-846f-f79161d37584.jpg)